mraxus/advent-of-code-2022/README.md

 Using dotenv (.env file):

-1. Login to Advent of code in your browser and find the cooike called "session".
+1. Login to Advent of code in your browser and find the cookie called "session".
 2. Add the session value to the .env file: `ADVENT_OF_CODE_SESSION=xxx`

 ## Commands